Table of contents

 Create your own real estate investment fund

 Set aside a certain amount of money each month, and call it your “real estate investment fund.”
-If you find you aren’t able to save as much as you’d like, consider a starting a side hustle to make a little extra money on the side.
+If you find you aren’t able to save as much as you’d like, consider starting a side hustle to make a little extra money on the side.

 Tali Raphaely from Armour Title Company says she would obtain a mortgage once she had enough saved for the down payment and closing costs.
 Raphaely suggests investing in a condominium or single-family home that could get rent out, in a neighborhood that has not yet experienced growth.
 Further, consider older, less desirable areas adjacent to communities with already experienced growth and investment.